wp-plugins/microblog-poster/readme.txt

 * Upload the contents of the microblogposter folder to your /wp-content/plugins/ folder.
 * Activate the Plugin through the 'Plugins' menu in WordPress
-* Settings->MicroblogPoster, Configure your social network accounts.
+* Settings->MicroblogPoster, configure your social network accounts.
-* The plugin is ready, it will automatically cross posts whenever you publish a new blog post.
+* The plugin is ready, it will automatically cross posts to social networks whenever you publish a new blog post.

 **twitter.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/twitterhelp "Twitter help with screenshots.")